Home SEO Tools FAQs Guest post Contact Donate

 Proceed with this step only if a drop cap does not appear in a post after completing step I. (It’s probably due to one of the reasons stated in Note 1.)

-You need to do the following steps on every “troubled” posts:
+You need to do the following steps on every “troubled” post:

 2. Switch to HTML mode.